If You Only Enforce One Rule for AI Code, Make It fn(args, deps)

 The "if you only do one thing" rules

-Just a dependency surface that stays visible.
-When the agent has that, it can reason about what, how, and why.
+That's it.
+Not a framework, not a platform bet, just a dependency surface that stays visible.
+When the agent has that, it can reason about what, how, and why, and so can you.
+Once the seams are visible, testing, composition, and refactoring stop fighting the code.